Symptoms of chickenpox

-The most noticeable symptom for Chickenpox is an itchy skin rash with red blisters.
-The first symptoms appear 10 to 21 days after exposure to the virus, and usually most people recover in about one week.
+The most noticeable symptom of chickenpox is an itchy skin rash with red blisters.
+The early signs of chickenpox usually appear 10 to 21 days after exposure to the virus, and most people will recover in about one week.
+Other symptoms of chickenpox that parents should be aware of, and which may appear before or after the rash, include:

 Feeling unwell – Often aches and pains, mild headache

-The start of chickenpox is red spots or bumps appearing anywhere on the body
+The first stage of chickenpox involves bumps or red spots appearing anywhere on the body.

-The spots will start to scab over, more blisters may appear while others scab over
+The spots may start to scab over as more blisters appear and others scab over.

-It is easy to catch chickenpox, it is very contagious, which is why it is so common within young children.
-Chickenpox can be caught by being in the same room as someone with it, as well as touching clothes or bedding that has the fluid from the blisters on.
-It is particularly common to pick up this disease at school, running around and playing with friends as little ones love to do.
+Chickenpox is very contagious and easy to catch, which is why it’s so common with young children.
+It can be caught by being in the same room with someone infected by chickenpox, as well as touching clothes or bedding that has the fluid from the blisters on.
+It’s particularly common to pick up this disease at school, running around and playing with friends as little ones love to do.

-As approximately 9/10 of children in the UK develop chickenpox by the age of 15, parents should look out for any symptoms developing, so that they can care for their child, in order to reduce their distress.
+Around 9/10 of children in the UK develop chickenpox by age 15.
+So parents should be on the lookout for any symptoms of chickenpox, so they can provide comfort and care for their child.

-It is possible to get chickenpox more than once, but this is extremely rare.
-For most people, they will not develop chickenpox again as they become immune to it for life.
+Yes, you can get chickenpox again, but this is extremely rare.
+For most people, they will not develop chickenpox again as they become immune for life.
 However, others who have had chickenpox may develop a related condition called shingles later in life.

 As chickenpox is a virus, you cannot treat it with antibiotics.
-It should be noted though that kids tend to scratch and pick at the blisters; which parents should discourage.
-This can cause bacteria to infect the sores and can lead to antibiotics being required.
+It should be noted though that kids tend to scratch and pick at the blisters, which parents should discourage.
+This can cause bacteria to infect the sores, which may require treatment with antibiotics.

-It is common for children to develop a fever during the early stages of chickenpox, in which case you can give them a paracetamol-based medicine like CALPOL® Infant Suspension.
-This will also help to reduce pain, helping to get them on their way to feeling better.
+It’s common for children to develop a fever during the early stages of chickenpox.
+For this, you can give them a paracetamol-based medicine like CALPOL® Infant Suspension.
+This can help to reduce temperature and get them on their way to feeling better.

 There are plenty of guidelines to follow when trying to provide some relief from chickenpox, and there are many ways of trying to help.

-Give your child paracetamol to help reduce pain and fever, such as CALPOL® Infant Suspension
+Give your child paracetamol to help manage the pain and fever, such as CALPOL® Infant Suspension

-Prevent your child from becoming dehydrated, ensure they drink plenty of fluid
+Keep your child hydrated by ensuring they drink plenty of fluid

-Encourage your child to put socks on their hands at night, to prevent any scratching
+Cut your child’s nails and encourage them to put socks on their hands at night to stop them scratching

 Dress your child in loose clothes

-If your child does keep scratching, speak to a pharmacist about using antihistamine medicine to help itching
+If your child does keep scratching, speak to a pharmacist about using antihistamine medicine to aid with the itching

 Use cooling creams or gels from your pharmacy

-Do not use Ibuprofen unless advised to do so by your doctor, as this may result in serious skin infections
+Do not use ibuprofen unless advised to do so by your GP, as this may result in serious skin infections

-Do not give your child aspirin if they are under 16
+Do not give your child aspirin if they’re under 16

-Do not let your child be around pregnant women, new-born babies and people with weakened immune system, as this can be dangerous for them.
-Therefore, it is vital to take your child away from school as soon as symptoms start to emerge.
+Do not let your child come into contact with pregnant women, newborn babies and people with a compromised immune system, as this could pose a danger to their health.
+Therefore, it’s vital to take your child away from school as soon as symptoms start to emerge.

-There is a chickenpox vaccine that is used to protect people who are most at risk of a serious chickenpox infection or of passing the infection on to someone who is at risk.
-The vaccine is currently only offered on the NHS to people who are in close contact with someone who is particularly vulnerable to chickenpox or its complications.
+There is a chickenpox vaccine which is currently only offered on the NHS to protect people who are at high risk of getting a serious chickenpox infection or passing it onto someone at risk.
+The vaccine is currently only offered on the NHS to people who are in close contact to people with a weakened immune system who are at high risk of harm from a chickenpox infection and its associated complications.
+The chickenpox vaccine is also available at certain private or travel clinics for a cost.

 The vaccine is useful for lowering the chances of infecting people at risk.
 The illness is extremely contagious and can spread very easily.
-It is recommended for certain individuals, such as:
+It’s recommended for:

 Non-immune healthcare workers

-Non-immune people who care for or are around others with a weakened immune system
+Non-immune people who care for or live around others with a weakened immune system

 Anyone with a weakened immune system